1Strategy/cf-cross-stack-mapping/cf-stack-mapping-blog-post.md

 To solve the problems with complex cross stack references, I fell back to my tried and trusted friends data, analysis, and visualization.
 In this case not much analysis was needed.
 All that's needed to solve the problem is some way to get data about all the cross stack references, and then some way to visualize them.

 ### Getting the Data
-To get the necessary data I used the AWS Python SDK boto3 (https://aws.amazon.com/sdk-for-python/).
-I first hit the AWS account and grab all the CloudFormation exports and the name of the template from which they are being exported.
+To get the necessary data I used the AWS Python SDK Boto3 (https://aws.amazon.com/sdk-for-python/).
+I first hit the AWS account and retrieve all the CloudFormation exports and the name of the template from which they are being exported.
 I then iterate over all those exports and retrieve all the places where they are being imported and the name of that template.

 ### D3 and the Sankey Diagram
 Why I chose the Sankey vs a network diagram (mainly because I wanted to see the flow of the references between the stacks vs just the connections). (https://en.wikipedia.org/wiki/Sankey_diagram).
 Also, why I chose to use the D3 library (https://d3js.org/), easy to use javascript library and it would create a nice visualization that would be easy to view and share with any modern web browser.
 Also, addded the Flare chart for a different type of view.